JupyterHub¶

 Note

-The Jupytext plugin is not installed on the ZIH system at the moment.
+The Jupytext plugin is not installed on the ZIH systems at the moment.

 Currently, it can be installed